-Join in the fight against Covid-19 by participating in the following survey that is being conducted to learn about its symptoms and social distancing behavior in Canada.
+Join in the fight against the third wave of COVID-19 by participating in the following survey that is being conducted to learn about COVID-19 symptoms, social distancing behavior, and vaccination in Canada.

 This research has been reviewed by the Research Ethics Board of the University of Ottawa (uOttawa REB).
 It is supported by grants awarded by the Social Sciences and Humanities Research Council (SSHRC) of Canada.
-If you wish to speak with someone from the uOttawa REB, please contact by phone at 613-562-5387 or by email at: ethics@uOttawa.ca.
+If you wish to speak with someone from the uOttawa REB, please contact by phone at 613-562-5387 or by email at ethics@uOttawa.ca.

-This survey is being conducted to learn about the prevalence of COVID-19 symptoms and social distancing behavior in Canada.
-We are interested in learning about how education, income, employment, and flu-like symptoms are linked to social distancing and how these links change over time as provincial governments across Canada are implementing lockdown exit policies.
+This is the third survey being conducted to learn about the prevalence of COVID-19 symptoms and social distancing behavior in Canada.
+We are interested in learning about how education, income, employment, and flu-like symptoms are linked to social distancing and how these links have changed over time as provincial governments across Canada are implementing lockdown exit policies.
 The survey also includes questions about your mood, emotional state, and vaccination.
 This survey was designed for the third wave of COVID-19 and it aims to build from the information collected in the first and second surveys.
 It also looks to determine how respondents’ situations have changed since the circulation of the first COVID-19 survey

-The results from this survey will only be used for academic research in order to help public health specialists and policymakers recommend effective measures over the coming days.
+The results from this survey will only be used for academic research to help public health specialists and policymakers recommend effective measures over the coming days and months.

 You may participate in this survey if: